 - Add honey and sugar; return to a full boil and let boil for 1 minute, stirring constantly.
 Remove from heat (skim foam if needed).

-- Ladle hot marmalade into prepared ½-pint jars one at a time, leaving ¼-inch headspace.
+- Ladle hot marmalade into prepared half pint jars one at a time, leaving 1/4-inch headspace.
 Wipe rims, attach lids, and place in canner.

 - Place lid on canner and bring to a gentle, steady boil - process for 10 minutes, maintaining steady boil the entire time.
-Turn off heat, and remove jars to a towel-lined surface to cool for 24 hours without disturbing.
+Turn off heat, and let jars cool in canner 5 minutes before removing jars to a towel lined surface to cool for 24 hours.
 Check lids for seal before labeling and storing in a cool, dark place (with rings removed).

 - Use as a glaze for meats like chicken, ham and pork, as well as seafood (my favorite is shrimp).